-TUPE does not apply in certain situations, such as when your entire company is sold (rather than a part of it), as your employer remains the same.
+TUPE does not apply in certain situations, such as when your entire company is sold (where the shares are bought out rather than a part of the company is sold), as your employer remains the same.

 TUPE is relaxed when your old employer is closing down due to financial or commercial reasons.
-This means that your old terms and conditions are not protected as well.
+This means that your old terms and conditions are not protected in the same way.